New York, Susquehanna and Western Railway: Post-Conrail activity

 The NYS&W reoriented their freight operations to solely serve their industrial customers, but Rich explored other opportunities for the railway to gain additional profits.
 Following the Conrail split, CSX and NS both experienced overflowing freight traffic on their new routes, so the NYS&W allowed CSX to use their trackage as a detour for their River Line trains, and they allowed NS to use their Southern Division as a relief route to prevent their Southern Tier trains from conflicting with NJ Transit's commuter operations.

 Concurrently, NJ Transit negotiated with the NYS&W to provide commuter service in the Southern Division between Hawthorne and Sparta, to alleviate roadway congestion on Route 23.
 The proposal was postponed, when a suitable location for an NJ Transit storage yard around Sparta could not be agreed upon.
-In 2005, the NYS&W leased a section of the Southern Tier Line from Port Jervis to Binghamton from Norfolk Southern under the Central New York Railroad name, which was previously reorganized as a paper corporation.
+In 2005, the NYS&W leased the section of the Southern Tier Line from Port Jervis to Binghamton from Norfolk Southern under the Central New York Railroad (CNYK) name, whose charter was reactivated as a paper railroad.
 All operations and maintenance of the route would be performed by NYS&W personnel, while NS retained overhead trackage rights.

-In 2006, NYS&W's Utica branch experienced some major storm damage, with some sections of trackage in Chenango County, being washed out.
-The branch was consequently removed from service, and the NYS&W began to rely on CSX's connection in Utica to serve their customers on the branch between Utica and Sangerfield.
-On August 9, 2007, Walter Rich died of pancreatic cancer, at the age of 61.
-Nathan Fenno succeeded Rich as president of the NYS&W, and he ordered for all passenger operations to be discontinued, including the cost-prohibitive OnTrack service, and the railway's remaining passenger equipment was subsequently sold off.
-Many older diesel locomotives were also sold off.
+In 2006, NYS&W's Utica branch experienced major storm damage, with some sections of track in Chenango County being washed out.
+The branch was consequently removed from service, and the NYS&W began to rely on CSX's connection in Utica to serve their customers on the isolated section of the branch between Utica and Sangerfield.

+On August 9, 2007, Walter Rich died of pancreatic cancer at the age of 61.
+The CSX and NS bought the remaining ownership of the NYS&W from Walter Rich's estate, bringing ownership to a roughly 50-50 split with neither corporation having a controlling stake.
+Nathan Fenno succeeded Rich as president of the NYS&W, and he ordered all passenger operations discontinued, including the cost-prohibitive OnTrack service.
+The railway's remaining passenger equipment was subsequently sold off, along with many older diesel locomotives.